DoganM95/Cura-Docker/README.md

 - Works on hosts without a GPU
   - tested on a pc with a 5600x and no GPU

-# Goal
+# Todo's

-The goal is automating the slicing process, so files can be put in an `/input` folder and automatically processed versions land in an `/ouput` folder.
+- [ ] Automate the slicing process, so files can be put in an `/input` folder and automatically processed versions land in an `/ouput` folder.

-The GUI is there, so the user can modify all settings and install extensions to achieve more automation.
-The initial motivation to create this project was cura's incompetence in persisting my user-settings.
-You update cura, settings are gone.
-You swtich to a new pc, settings gone.
-You log in to your account, no settings sync.

 # Setup

-## Docker container
+## Docker

 ### Linux